Menu Close

 First Aid/CPR

-Please study Adult and infant CPR as well as bleeding control and when to apply a tourniquet.
+Please study Adult and infant CPR, bleeding control, and when to apply a tourniquet.
 Students will also need to know how to properly dispose of an epinephrine pen.
 Students are to wear comfortable clothing such as nice jeans, conference t-shirt, and tennis shoes.
 They will be getting on the floor to perform tasks.
 Students may want to tie long hair back.

 Additional Information: You must have approved certifications in CPR/AED & First Aid with you to turn in at the contest in order to compete